aspuru-guzik-group/Artificial-Design-of-Organic-Emitters/README.md

 ## Prerequisites:

-The following are requred for the scripts:
+The following are required for running the scripts:
 - [SELFIES (any version)](https://github.com/aspuru-guzik-group/selfies) -
   The code was run with v1.0.1.
 - [RDKit](https://www.rdkit.org/docs/Install.html)